All Products

 Synchronous invocation

-By default, an HTTP trigger invokes a function in synchronous mode.
-For more information, see Synchronous invocation.
+During a synchronous invocation, the function processes the request and then returns the result.
+By default, an HTTP trigger invokes a function in this synchronous mode.
+For more information, see Synchronous invocations.

 Asynchronous invocation